-Smoking marijuana associated with higher stroke risk in young adultsFebruary 6th, 2013 in Cardiology /
+Smoking marijuana associated with higher stroke risk in young adultsFebruary 6, 2013 in Medicine & Health / Cardiology

 Marijuana, the most widely used illicit drug, may double stroke risk in young adults, according to research presented at the American Stroke Association's International Stroke Conference 2013.

 In a New Zealand study, ischemic stroke and transient ischemic attack (TIA) patients were 2.3 times more likely to have cannabis, also known as marijuana, detected in urine tests as other age and sex matched patients, researchers said.

 "This is the first case-controlled study to show a possible link to the increased risk of stroke from cannabis," said P. Alan Barber, Ph.D., M.D., study lead investigator and professor of clinical neurology at the University of Auckland in New Zealand.
 "Cannabis has been thought by the public to be a relatively safe, although illegal substance.
 This study shows this might not be the case; it may lead to stroke."

 The study included 160 ischemic stroke/TIA patients 18-55 years old who had urine screens upon admission to the hospital.
 Among the patients, 150 had ischemic stroke and 10 had TIAs.
 Sixteen percent of patients had positive drug screens, mostly male who also smoked tobacco.

 ASA expert perspective from spokesperson and AHA past president, Ralph Sacco:

 Only 8.1 percent of controls tested positive for cannabis in urine samples.
 Researchers found no differences in age, stroke mechanism or most vascular risk factors between marijuana users and non-users.